TalmageTalmage/rokenbok-controller-port/README.md

 2. Compile into executable
 3. ~~Selected Channel Tracker~~
 4. ~~Handle Channel Skip when controller another controller is already on the channel~~
-5. Support for up to 4 controllers (currently 2)
+5. Support for up to 4 controllers
+   -Added but unable to test
 6. Dynamic controller ~~and Arduino support~~
 7. Nano support
 8. ~~Actual Circuit with an actual way to deal with the Ground and VCC~~
+9. Build into React App and Express or Django server.
+Stream video of the Rokenbok and take commands from the website.

 #### Maybe/Nice to haves